 Governors at Earl Spencer all have areas which they focus on, working to both support and challenge leaders at the school to continually strive to improve the quality of education we provide.

-In our Ofsted inspection in November 2015, our report concluded:
+In our Ofsted inspection in March 2019, our report states that:

 Any vacancies on the Governing Body will be indicated below.
 If you are interested in becoming a school governor then please contact the Chair of Governors, Jenny Daniels, via the school.